meghaphone/FaceDetection/README.md

 # FaceDetection
-Sample app showing how to use Vision for Face Detection

 Boilerplate code is provided to help with getting the image from the camera roll to prepare for using Vision for face detection.

 # Instructions